sfnanalytics/rf/README.txt

+Notes: 'CD' command allows you to change into specific directories.

 Need to install PIP and Python to use this script
 Type "python" into a Command Prompt window to install Python